 historicalEvent.First, historicalEvent.Second);

 The number of type parameters—that is, the arity—uniquely distinguishes the class from others of the same name.
-Therefore, it is possible to define both Pair<T> and Pair<TFirst, TSecond> within the same namespace because of the arity variation.
+Because of this arity variation, it is possible to define both Pair<T> and Pair<TFirst, TSecond> within the same namespace.
 Furthermore, because of their close semantic relationship, generics that differ only by arity should be placed into the same C# file.